Ylvauk/express-api-lab/readme.md

 * GET `/gifs` which will list out all gifs
 * POST `/gifs` which will add a new gif and return a list of all gifs
-* PUT `gifs/:gifId` which will update a gif and redirect to the list of all gifs
+* PUT `gifs/:gifId` which will update a gif and return a list of all gifs
-* DELETE `gifs/:gifId` which will delete a gif and redirect to the list of all gifs
+* DELETE `gifs/:gifId` which will delete a gif and return a list of all gifs

 You should have your database set up to store a collection of gifs.
 Your model should have two attributes: